|PRISTON VILLAGE DESIGN STATEMENT (VDS) |

-You can access the VDS using the following links:
+You can access the adopted version of the Priston VDS here.

 A Public Meeting was held on 22 November 2014 to discuss with villagers how to broaden the work previously undertaken on the Place-making Plan to produce a Village Design Statement (VDS).

-The VDS will define the special character of Priston and will help us, through B&NES, to influence changes to our built environment.
-A small VDS Working Group was formed to take forward the work and is chaired by Gail Pattison.
+The VDS was intended to define the special character of Priston and help us, through B&NES, to influence changes to our built environment.
+A small VDS Working Group was formed to take forward the work and was chaired by Gail Pattison.

 A Drop-In Session was held in the Village Hall on 7 March 2015 at which Julie O'Rourke our B&NES Link Planning Officer spoke about the advantages of creating a Village Design Statement.